 The Principal/DSL ensures that the policies and procedures, adopted by the governing body (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff and should be easily understood by staff, young people, and parents.

-Trustees ensure that safeguarding is an agenda item at Full Board meetings.
+Trustees ensure that safeguarding is an agenda item at Full Board meetings and an annual summary is provided.